aliireza/slice-aware/README.md

 ## Citing our paper

-If you use slice-aware memory management in any context, please cite our [paper][cachedirector-eurosys-paper]:
+If you use [CacheDirector][cachedirector-repo] or slice-aware memory management in any context, please cite our [paper][cachedirector-eurosys-paper]:

 ```
 @inproceedings{farshin-slice-aware,